Why is Resilience in Childhood Important?

 7. React positively to failure.
 Talk about a time when you failed and how you overcame it.
 Because failure is inevitable, reacting in a positive manner demonstrates that failure is not connected to our worth or confidence.

-Resilience Kit runs group programs to help children who struggle with their emotions, learn better ways to cope with life’s challenges.
-To learn more about Resilience Kit’s weekend and school holiday programs, contact the Groups Coordinator on 0481 369 446.
+Resilience Kit specialises in programs to help children who struggle with their emotions, learn better ways to cope with life’s challenges.
+If you or your child could benefit from additional support, learn more about our group programs and private home sessions.
+View the upcoming program dates here.